Current Project

 A community journey where yoga, storytelling, and Amazonian wisdom come together to explore inner strength, collective care, and new paths for mental-health justice.

-Organized in collaboration with INexo Verde, Izartezen, and AYELE Proyects, this gathering weaves movement, breath, and lived experiences to highlight the importance of community mental health as a pillar of climate justice.
+Organized in collaboration with local partners and AYELE, this gathering weaves movement, breath, and lived experiences to highlight the importance of community mental health as a pillar of climate justice.

 26 - 31 October, 2025 - ECUADOR